- What’s On

 The Byzantine Life of Steven Runciman

-Outlandish Knight is a dazzling debut by a writer who has prodigious gifts, but who also has had the ability to spot one of the great biographical subjects.
-This is an extremely funny book about a man who attracted the strangest experiences, but also a very serious one.
+Best known, perhaps, for his three-part History of the Crusades (1951–54), and in the annual Runciman Lectures now held every February at King’s College, London, his life is a rich source of story-telling, which is undertaken with remarkable success by Minoo Dinshaw in this debut work shortlisted for the 2017 Sunday Times/PFD Young Writer of the Year Award,.
+Both a funny book about a man who attracted the strangest experiences, it is also a serious one.
 It is about the rigours of a life spent in the distant past, but also about the turbulent world of the twentieth century, where so much that Runciman studied and cherished would be destroyed.

 ‘Dinshaw writes with extraordinary poise and confidence.
 I had to reach for the dictionary more than once, and his judgements are both polished and reasonable.
-There will be many books about Byzantium; but never another biography of Runciman.’ – Jason Goodwin, in the forthcoming issue of Cornucopia (No 55)
+There will be many books about Byzantium; but never another biography of Runciman.’ – Jason Goodwin, (Cornucopia No 55)

 ‘Minoo Dinshaw’s Outlandish Knight: The Byzantine Life of Steven Runciman is idiysyncratic in some of its digressions and structure but Dinshaw bubbles with nimble wit, wicked gossip, curious oddities and a walloping glee for his subject.’ – Richard Davenport-Hines, The Spectator